-Table 11 (Page 3 of 3).
-Acceptable Data Type Forms for the DEL File Format Data Type Form in Files Created by the Export Utility Form Acceptable to the Import Utility TIME hh.mm.ss (hour minutes seconds).
+Table 10 (Page 3 of 3).
+Acceptable Data Type Forms for the DEL File Format Data Type Form in Files Created by the Export Utility Form Acceptable to the Import Utility SMALLINT An INTEGER constant in the range -32 768 to 32 767.
+ASCII representation of a numeric value in the range -32768 to 32767.
+Decimal and float numbers are truncated to integer values.
+TIME hh.mm.ss (hour minutes seconds).
 A time value in ISO format enclosed by character delimiters.
 For example: "09.39.43" A delimited or non-delimited character string containing a time value in a format consistent with the country code of the target database.
 TIMESTAMP yyyy-mm-dd-hh.mm.ss.nnnnnn (year month day hour minutes seconds microseconds).
 A character string representing a date and time enclosed by character delimiters.
 A delimited or non-delimited character string containing a time stamp value acceptable for storage in a database.
 VARCHAR Character data enclosed by character delimiters (for example, double quotation marks).
 A delimited or non-delimited character string.
 The character string is truncated, if necessary, to match the maximum width of the database column.
 VARGRAPHIC (DBCS only) Graphic data is exported as a delimited character string.
 A delimited or non-delimited character string, an even number of bytes in length.
 The character string is truncated, if necessary, to match the maximum width of the database column.